 ISSAT was established in 2008 in response to the need to increase the capacity of the international community to support Security Sector Reform (SSR) processes, to enhance the effectiveness and quality of SSR programming, and to facilitate the coordination and coherence of international assistance for nationally driven SSR processes.

-In line with DCAF's overall aim, ISSAT strives to contribute to improved security and justice as a means to help prevent violent conflict, build sustainable peace and establish a conducive environment for achieving the Millenium Development Goals (MDGs).
+In line with DCAF's overall aim, ISSAT strives to contribute to improved security and justice as a means to help prevent violent conflict, build sustainable peace and establish a conducive environment for achieving the Sustainable Development Goals (SDGs).

 ISSAT provides support to the international community to reinforce and strengthen their individual and collective efforts to improve security and justice, primarily in conflict affected and fragile states.
 ISSAT builds the capacity of its Governing Board and the wider SSR community to provide more effective support to security and justice processes.

 ISSAT is guided by the recognition that security, development and human rights are preconditions for sustainable peace.
 It's guiding principles for SSR interventions are drawn from the UN Secretary General's report on SSR (2008), and the Organisation for Economic Co- Operation and Development, Development Assistance Committee's (OECD DAC) Handbook on SSR (2007).
 In particular, it is focused on two over-arching principles: